Hand and Wrist Teaching Rounds – Ulnocarpal Impaction and DRUJ Instability

 Type of Fellowship: Clinical Fellowship

-Fellowship Supervisor: Dr. Paul Kim
+Fellowship Supervisor: Dr. George Grammatopoulos

 Hospital Affiliation: The Ottawa Hospital; Hawkesbury and District General Hospital; Kemptville District hospital